Autumn

 Aim

-Most of the molecular labs (as oppoosed to computer labs) in this class have to do with a single project, the identification of rockfish fillets purchased at Seattle markets.
+Most of the molecular labs (as opposed to computer labs) in this class are part of a single project, the species identification of seahorses seized by the US Fish and Wildlife Service.
 This project has several aims:

 • To demonstrate the application of molecular markers to a very practical problem in management and conservation